 The first reason makes it economically unwise to automate; the second regards quality a greater priority than efficiency; and the third places higher value on the craft and teaching it than on the efficiency achieved through automation.
 These factors do all want to be considered when it is about automation.

 What is there to automate?
 I came out ahead of myself here when simply saying that “any task” should be automated, and indeed one can generalize the matter and say that everything possible should be automated (unless balancing is important).
 In the original structure for book and post I had subdivided the matter into development, testing, and monitoring—each with extra considerations and possibly tools.
 A note for future reference.

 There’s another—though probably not final—aspect to web development, which consists of reviewing.
-Reviewing our work—which never precludes understanding and contributing to others’ work—is the counterpart to the more chance-based opportunities for improvement we get through our peers, when they comment and review and file bug reports against our work.
+Reviewing our work—which never precludes understanding and contributing to others’ work—is the counterpart to the more chance-based opportunities for improvement we get through our peers, when they eventually (or not) comment and review and file bug reports against our work.

 Reviewing, or auditing, or criticizing (as in analyzing) one’s work, is important: We want to acquire a habit of healthy self-reflection so to improve our work and its produce.